bimobject/bim-live-workshop/README.md

   (if you do any changes to the code in the `src/app` folder, just reload your browser).

   Now you can access the site by navigating to http://localhost:9090

+## Disclaimer

+This code is not regarded in anyway as production ready, it is a project intended to be used in this Workshop.
+However, all code is free to use and modify as you want.